 You'll soon be making delicious drinks for yourself every morning and be able to entertain guests with a killer cup of coffee after dinner.

-Read on to view our comparison table, individual latte maker reviews, and detailed buying guide.
+Read on to view my comparison table, individual reviews, and detailed buying guide.
 But for those looking for a quick recommendation, I recommend the Barista Express.

 The latte machine is the most important tool in every coffee lover's setup.
 But when you start looking for your first machine it can get very confusing as there is a big range to choose from!